microsoft/vscode-docs/docs/customization/userandworkspace.md

   // Controls if the height of the open editors section should adapt dynamically to the number of elements or not.
   "explorer.openEditors.dynamicHeight": true,

-  // Controls if the explorer should automatically reveal files when opening them.
+  // Controls if the explorer should automatically reveal and select files when opening them.
   "explorer.autoReveal": true,

   // Controls if the explorer should allow to move files and folders via drag and drop.